Skip to content

 Outdoor Recreation

 Studies have shown physical activities have a positive impact on our overall health.
 Playing a major role in the fight against mental health and influences well-being.
 Physical activities improve self-esteem, cognitive function, and overall health.
+Physical activity 1-3 times a week reduces stress.
+Group activities helps individuals reintegrate into social groups and provides a sense of belonging.

 Boy petting a horse's head